techbysj/AWS-IRE4-python_modules/TIFC1-PF-01 - environment setup/README.md

 - Git - version control software, used for managing and tracking changes and contributors to code bases, and projects.
 - GitHub - provides online repositories (*like file shares*), which allow you to create, store, change, merge, and collaborate on files or code. **Although commonly used together, Git and GitHub are separate tools, for example Git can be used with other repository providers or private repo's**.
 - Visual Studio Code (VSCode/VSC) - Out of the box it's just a text editor, with a few cool features such as an integrated terminal, developed by Microsoft.
 But through a huge range of extensions and plugins, it's functionality can be massively expanded.
 It is available on Windows, Mac, Linux, through a browser, and more.
 It supports pretty much every language you can think of through plugins, as well as integrates with many industry standard tools and technologies.

-It's flexibility has resulted in VSC becoming the most popular coding environment in industry.
+    Its' flexibility has resulted in VSC becoming the most popular coding environment in industry.
 Other options exist, some are specialised for a single language, such as pyCharm, and if you have a strong preference for an alternative then it's not a huge problem.
 But you may find yourself swapping between a few different windows to match VSC's functionality.

 ## Installation